Elastic (ESTC)

 Built on the powerful open-source Elasticsearch technology that powers search functionality for thousands of websites worldwide, Elastic (NYSE:ESTC) provides a search and AI platform that helps organizations find insights from their data, monitor applications, and protect against security threats.

-• Operating profits and efficiency rose over the last year as it benefited from some fixed cost leverage
+• Operating profits increased over the last year as the company gained some leverage on its fixed costs and became more efficient

 Elastic is skating on thin ice.
-There are better opportunities in the market.
+We see more attractive opportunities in the market.

 StockStory Analyst Team